coreos/docs/os/cluster-architectures.md

 ### Configuration for Central Services Role

 Our Central Services machines will run services that support the rest of the cluster. etcd is configured with static networking and a peers list.

+If you're using a cloud-provider, you can omit the network unit and use DHCP and the `$private_ipv4` and `$public_ipv4` variables on platforms that support this.
+Check the documentation for your specific provider for examples.

 fleet will be started with metadata indicating the role of these machines, which allows us to schedule global units that will only run on these machines with `Global=true` and `MachineMetadata=role=services`.
 Optionally, set additional machine metadata for availability zones, cabinet number, location, etc. to ensure that each central service machine is distributed correctly across your infrastructure.